technicalsoumyadip/Mocha101-BeetleBot/README.md

 ### ☕ Screenshots

 Note: I am such a lazy guy.
 I did not take that many screenshot.
 These screenshots are just here, for you guys to get the actual feel of the configuration.
 Thanks.

+Note : These are old screenshots.
+I will update the new one soon.

 <img width="1920" height="1080" alt="2025-12-22-122925_hyprshot" src="https://github.com/user-attachments/assets/48e63585-2609-4f2a-b81c-83d103cc0350" />